Kāpiti, a roughly rectangular island of 2,000 hectares, lies off Wellington’s western coast opposite Paraparaumu.

 European leaseholders farmed Kāpiti until 1897, when the Crown took most of it for a bird sanctuary.
 Mana continued to be farmed until 1973 when the Ministry of Agriculture made it an animal quarantine station.
 This was abandoned after an outbreak of the sheep disease scrapie made it untenable.

 The Department of Conservation is restoring the biodiversity of Kāpiti and Mana, where pests such as mice and rats have been eradicated.
 The islands are now at the forefront of regional conservation – Kāpiti as a sanctuary for forest birds, Mana as a refuge for seabirds.
-While the revegetation of Mana lags behind that of Kāpiti by almost a century, it has been hastened by volunteers who have planted 300,000 trees and shrubs since 1987.
+While the revegetation of Mana lags behind that of Kāpiti by almost a century, it has been hastened by volunteers who have planted nearly 450,000 trees and shrubs between 1987 and 2011.

 Because Mana is an open sanctuary, visitors do not need to have permits.
 To land on Kāpiti, they must first get permission from the Department of Conservation.
 Daily visitor numbers are restricted.